 The bankruptcy discharge is an order from the bankruptcy court that does two things:

-In some cases, the debtor will have non-exempt assets that the trustee will have to gather and sell.
+In some cases, the debtor will have nonexempt assets that the trustee will have to gather and sell.
 The process of gathering and selling assets can take months or years.
-The trustee may have to file lawsuits against creditors or others, or sell assets like real estate, vehicles or businesses.
+The Chapter 7 trustee might have to file lawsuits against creditors or others or sell assets like real estate, vehicles, or businesses.

-If you file a Chapter 7 case with non-exempt assets, you must cooperate with the trustee’s efforts to find, liquidate and distribute your non-exempt assets.
+If you file a Chapter 7 case with nonexempt assets, you must cooperate with the trustee’s efforts to find, liquidate and distribute your nonexempt assets.
 This is true even after you receive your discharge.
-If you fail to cooperate or the trustee discovers that you obtained your discharge by fraud, the trustee has one year after entry of the discharge to ask the court to revoke the discharge.
-The trustee can ask the court to revoke your discharge even if it has already closed the case.
+If you fail to cooperate or the trustee discovers that you obtained your discharge by fraud, the trustee (as well as the United States trustee or your creditors) can ask the court to revoke your discharge even if it has already closed the case.

 Once the court closes your bankruptcy case, you can be re-open it under certain circumstances.
 A few examples of when a court might re-open your case include:

 To add a debt that you forgot to list.
 Debts that you don’t list in the bankruptcy case are not discharged.
 If you forgot to list a debt, you may ask the court to re-open the case to correct that oversight and to officially notify the creditor of the bankruptcy case.

 To liquidate an asset you didn’t list.
 Sometimes, the trustee or a creditor will discover an asset that you didn’t include in your bankruptcy paperwork.
 The court will normally reopen the case if liquidating the asset will benefit the creditors.
 Learn more about reopening a bankruptcy case.